 If you thought driving on Earth is a chore, you haven't tried off-roading on another planet.
 So far, robotic rovers have reached out to the moon and Mars, with astronauts actually driving a lunar car on the moon during NASA's Apollo program.
 Those missions amount to what could be the first interplanetary road race.
 See how the endurance drives on other worlds stack up in the SPACE.com infographic above.

-The latest to enter the race is Mars Science Laboratory Curiosity, which is just getting started with only 0.4 mile (0.7 km) traveled so far.
+The latest to enter the race is Mars Science Laboratory Curiosity, which is just getting started with 3.0 miles (4.8 km) traveled so far.